The world has changed.

 • 20% are in massive denial and will be out of business within the next year

-Adapting to workers’ expectations and bridging the generational gaps across the workforce goes a long way to embracing the future of hybrid workspaces.
+Adapting to workers’ expectations and closing the generational gaps across the workforce goes a long way toward the future of hybrid workspaces.
 Ryan Stoltzfus From ADP shares the same idea.

-One way “Wagstaff” has addressed the changing needs of its employees is by implementing mentorship programs for key management roles.
+One way “Wagstaff” has addressed the changing needs of its employees is by running mentorship programs for key management roles.

-Each company that recognizes the core reasons behind the talent shortage comes one step closer to bridging those gaps.
+Each company that recognizes the core reasons behind the talent shortage comes one step closer to closing those gaps.

 The one question all companies should ask themselves is “Why should anyone come to work for us?” and if they don’t have clear answers, they need to redefine their strategies.
 Just like “Kelley Kronenberg” did.